 Expat parents who send their younger children to a Barcelona public school can provide them with a fantastic opportunity to learn the language and integrate with local residents.
-Older students will, however, need instruction in their first language with a slower immersion into Catalan and Spanish.
+That said, older students will most likely need instruction in their first language with a slower immersion into Catalan and Spanish.

 It can be difficult for expat students to gain admission into certain public schools due to overcrowding, as well as the fact that in some areas a lottery system may be the only means of entrance.
-Expat parents will also have to fill out the necessary paperwork in either Catalan or Spanish or find an individual who can help with the process.
+Expat parents will also have to fill out the necessary paperwork in either Catalan or Spanish.
+Alternatively, it may be a good idea to find an individual who can help with the process.

 Semi-private schools in Barcelona